top of page

 "No, but I've heard tales.
 They are said to be very beautiful and very engaging.
 You will have no trouble welcoming him in your bed, I feel sure."

-"Beautiful and engaging won't make up for the fact he's a man," Lauden said distastefully.
+"Beautiful and engaging won't make up for the fact he's a man," Lauden said.

-"You may be a grown man, but you are very young, still," Marona said enigmatically.
+"You may be grown, but you are very young, still," Marona said enigmatically.

 They were interrupted by a knock on the door.